blawton/long-island-sound-gpr/README.md

 2. 1\**2 * Matern(length_scale=[1, 1, 1, 1], nu=1.5) + 1**2 * RationalQuadratic(alpha=1, length_scale=1)
 3. 1\**2 * Matern(length_scale=[1, 1, 1, 1], nu=0.5) + 1**2 * RBF(length_scale=[1, 1, 1, 1])

 Note: the parameters inside the kernel functions are just sklearns notation for the initial pre-training length scales, which are not incredibly important because a) data was normalzed and b) they are ultimately trained.
 The results of this training are in the [Results](https://github.com/blawton/long-island-sound-gpr/tree/master/Results) folder as "Optimization_with_Pre_Processing_results_[year].csv".
 The kernel combination that was settled on in the case of this model was the sum of an anisotropic radial basis function kernel with a rational quadratic kernel.
-These are two of the most popular kernels as explained in [2] below.
+These are two of the most popular kernels as explained in [2].

 #### Cross Validation Round II
 Used to determine alpha parameter, thus avoiding implementing a whitekernel with variable noise as part of the training process.
 The results of this training are in the [Results](https://github.com/blawton/long-island-sound-gpr/tree/master/Results) folder as "Parameter_Optimization_time_results_[year]_II.csv" and in this case, results led to the selection of an alpha parameter of .25.
 Because the output of the GPs were demeaned but not normalized, this corresponds to .25 degrees C. Diminishing returns were seen as alpha increased, suggesting .25 to be a near optimal level of noise.